Who is collecting my data?

 Why are you contacting me?

 We are contacting you because you said at the end of one of our sister studies that you would be willing to take part in future research.
-The NatCen Panel is an exciting research project, funded by charities, universities and public bodies, which follows thousands of people in England, Scotland and Wales.
-The aim is to provide a truly representative picture of Britain.
+The NatCen Panel is an exciting research project, funded by charities, universities and public bodies, which follows thousands of people in England, Scotland, Wales and Northern Ireland.
+The aim is to provide a truly representative picture of the UK.
 By taking part you’ll be making your opinion on important issues count and ensuring that your views, and the views of people like you, are represented.

 What if I change my mind about taking part?

 You are under no obligation take part in any questionnaire.
 Participation is completely voluntary – it’s your choice.
 You can change your mind at any point about taking part.